How to train your dog to wear a harness

 If they’re fine with that, then place the harness over their head, reward them with a treat, and then do up the clips around their body.
 Giving them tasty treats again straight afterwards will distract them.
 They’re likely to associate having their harness done up with good things happening.

-Buster the German Shepherd running through a frosty winter field with hig tongue out at Dogs Trust Leeds.
+Buster a black and tan German Shepherd, running through a frosty winter field with his tongue out at Dogs Trust Leeds

 Encouraging your dog to walk with their harness on